iqtree/VBayes/README.md

 ```

 This will infer the time-tree for the data provided in `./data/16taxa-1x`.
 The logs and file containing the internal node ages are stored in the provided log path `./data/16taxa-1x/logs`.
-VBayes will generate plots for ELBO convergence and other prior distribution convergence inside the logs path.
+VBayes will generate plots for ELBO (Evidence Lower Bound) and other prior distribution convergence inside the logs path.

 ### 3.1.
 Running for your own dataset